 However, calculating the statute of limitations can be more complex than it seems.
 Various exceptions, limitations, or special considerations might apply.
 Depending on the circumstances of your accident, you may have more or less time than the general three-year rule would allow.
 Never make an assumption about your timeframe for taking legal action.

 Likewise, never wait until the last minute, as truck accident claims take time to investigate, research, and prepare.
 Instead, talk to a New York truck accident lawyer as soon as possible.

 New York is a no-fault auto insurance state, which means that auto accident victims must typically rely on their own car insurance policy to compensate them after a crash.
 Except in the case of certain serious injuries, victims generally cannot file a lawsuit against the at-fault party or seek pain and suffering damages.

 The rules are different, however, when large commercial truck carriers are involved.
 Please do not assume that you are limited by New York’s no-fault insurance rules.
 You may be able to seek compensation (including pain and suffering compensation) directly from the truck company and/or truck driver.
-Talk to a New York truck accident lawyer at Lever & Ecker, PLLC about your rights and options.
+Talk to a White Plains truck accident lawyer at Lever & Ecker, PLLC about your rights and options.

 Most truck accidents require at least several months to resolve; some may require a full year or more.

 At Lever & Ecker, PLLC, we understand that an important part of recovering from a truck accident is putting the whole matter behind you once and for all.
 We are committed to doing all we can to handle your case as efficiently as possible without compromising the strength of your claim.
 Our ultimate goal is always to fight for the best possible outcome for you and your family.